-“A Short Ferry Ride Away But A World Apart”
+“A Short Ferry Ride Away But A World Apart” -Alan Sutton

 While vacationing along the North Carolina Outer Banks, many folks like to take a day to site see the entire length of Highway 12.
 At the farthest southern tip of Highway 12 is Ocracoke Island.
 The island is only accessible by boat or plane.
 The ferry across is free for now, although North Carolina is considering charging a fee in the future.
-The ferry trip across the inlet is about 40 minutes long.
+The ferry trip across the inlet is about an hour long.
 Busy days in the summer tend to be Tuesday, Wednesday, and Thursday – what we call “day-tripper” days.
 Ferry traffic can back up on the Hatteras side during mid-morning through lunchtime, and on the Ocracoke side mid-afternoon through evening.
 To avoid the long ferry lines either come early in the morning and leave later in the day, or avoid the mid-week “day-tripper” days.

 The island’s shops are sprinkled throughout the tree lined streets of the village, many in old island homes and buildings.
 Local artists display their handcrafted pottery, jewelry, and paintings as well as nautical gift items, shells, books, and clothing.
 There are lots of great places to eat, and all offer “to-go” food for the ferries, beach, and trails.
 There are too many places to list, but if you want to know where the locals are eating just ask inside one of the shops.
-Many of the restaurants have live music in the early evening hours during the summer.
+Some of the restaurants will have live music in the early evening hours during the summer.

 A unique corner of the village is the British Cemetery.
 It is actually a small plot of land donated by local island families to Britain as a memorial to the Royal Navy.
 During World War II on May 14, 1942, the British submarine HMS Bedfordshire was torpedoed and sunk with all hands lost.
 Four bodies of the crew were subsequently found and buried on Ocracoke in this plot.
-Another visitor favorite is the Ocracoke Lighthouse which is the second oldest operating lighthouse in the nation.
-It was built in 1823.
+Another visitor favorite is the Ocracoke Lighthouse, which is the second oldest operating lighthouse in the nation, built in 1823.
 The public is allowed inside during the 4th of July festival.
 There is very limited parking at the lighthouse, so many bike or walk.

 Nearby the lighthouse is Springer’s Point, a beautiful property owned by The Coastal Land Trust.
 There is no parking at Springer’s Point, so you have to walk or ride a bike to get there.
 This preserve of more than 120 acres of maritime forest, salt marsh, wet grasslands and sound front beach, was opened to the public in 2006.
 Old large live oaks and yaupon provide shade along sandy trails to the isolated sound side beach overlooking the infamous Teach’s Hole.
 Teach’s Hole is the reputed favorite haunt of the legendary pirate, Blackbeard, who eluded capture until finally meeting his fate off Springer’s Point.
 Walking either Springer’s Point or the NPS nature trail is great on windy days, as the beach is sandy and it cuts down on the mosquitos.

-Another sound side activity is clamming or crabbing which can be great fun.
+Another sound side activity is clamming or crabbing, which can be great fun.
 Clam rakes are for rent at Tradewinds Tackle.
 Crabbing nets, traps, baits, and crabbing line are also available at Tradewinds.
-A NC fishing license is not required for clamming and crabbing, but size restrictions apply.
+A NC fishing license is not required for clamming and crabbing, but size restrictions do apply.
 Both are great ways to teach kids about the ecology living on the soundside of the island.
-Many folks like to try their luck fishing along the beach and Tradewinds can supply all the necessary bait and tackle as well as suggestions of where to fish for the most seasoned angler to the most inexperienced.
+Many folks like to try their luck fishing along the beach and Tradewinds can supply all the necessary bait and tackle, as well as suggestions of where to fish for the most seasoned angler to the most inexperienced.
 North Carolina does require a saltwater fishing license for those 16 years old or older which may be purchased online or in Tradewinds.